c0mrade002/sql-criminal/README.md

-# Project XYZ
+# SQL Criminal

-Welcome to the XYZ project.
+Welcome to the SQL Criminal project.
 This project requires `git` to clone the repository and `python` to run the scripts.

 ## Dependencies